bbglab/oncodrivefml/docs/source/workflow.rst

 ============

-This section will try to give an overview of how OncodriveFML performs the analysis.
+This section will try to give an overview of how OncodriveFML carries on the analysis.

 The command line interface
 --------------------------